julianomacielferreira/Algorithms-Java/README.md

 [Algorithm Complexity 3th Edition (Brazilian portuguese)](https://www.grupoa.com.br/complexidade-de-algoritmos-vol13-p990429) and [Discrete Mathematics for Computing and Informatics (Brazilian portuguese)](https://www.grupoa.com.br/matematica-discreta-para-computacao-e-informatica-vol16-p990393) for commercial purposes.**

-**It has only <ins>my own solutions for the problems proposed in the book chapters</ins> with the intention of learning and enhancing my skill set.**
+**It has only <ins>my own solutions for the proposed problems in the books chapters</ins> with the intention of learning and enhancing my skill set.**

 # Table of contents